langej1/CSC101final/README.md

   1. questions_dictionary: list of possible trigger words for certain problems and their different options for a response
   2. default_response: Response for anything not includes in the dictionary.
   3. random_response: generates a random response response from the dictionary
+  4. user_text: What the user says
+  5. Response: Randomly generated response from the dictionary 6.next_response:Gives option for another question

   """
   print("What is your issue?")